SchmitzAndrew/Power_Outage_Model/README.md

 ### Test Statistic, Signifigance Level, P-Value

-Our test-statistic is going to be the difference between R^2 scores of Group X and Y.
+For our test-statistic, we chose the difference between R^2 scores of Group X and Y.
 Our alpha or significance level that we are going to be measuring our strength of evidence with is 0.05.
 After running our permutation tests, we get a p-value of 0.31 which is greater than our significance level of 0.05.

+### Conclusion
-We fail to reject the null because our p_value is higher than our significance level of 0.05.
-This evidence suggests that we cannot support the claim that the R^2 for Group X is higher than the R^2 for Group Y.
+Based on the evidence from our permutation test, we fail to reject the null because our p_value is higher than our significance level of 0.05.
+This evidence suggests that we cannot support the claim that the R^2 for Group X, our "early" months (1-6), is higher than the R^2 for Group Y, our "later" months (7-12).